• Europes biggest bike selection

 Slick, Mavic wheels

-One of the big weaknesses that a lot of reviewers identified in the Allroad 250’s predecessor, the Century 250, was its wheels.
-Clearly, the folks at Nakamura were paying attention and have decided to level things up considerably with the addition of some really nice Mavic Ksyrium hoops.
-They roll fast, but are also durable enough to take a few dings along the trail
+One of the weaknesses many reviewers identified in the Allroad 250’s predecessor, the Century 250, was its wheels.
+The folks at Nakamura were paying attention and have decided to level things up considerably by adding some lovely Mavic Ksyrium hoops.
+They roll fast, but are durable enough to take a few dings along the trail.

 Ready for adventure

-We always like to see a gravel bike with a few mounting points for things like bags, pannier racks, extra water bottles and even a tool bottle – and the Nakamura Allroad 250 doesn’t disappoint.
+We always like to see a gravel bike with mounting points for bags, pannier racks, extra water bottles, and even a tool bottle, and the Nakamura Allroad 250 doesn’t disappoint.

 Downsides of the Nakamura Allroad 250 – things to consider before you buy

-Make no mistake, the Allroad 250 is a cheap gravel bike, and with a very competitive price come a few caveats.
+Make no mistake, the Allroad 250 is a cheap gravel bike, and with a very competitive price comes a few caveats.

 Poor tires

 The Chaoyang tires that come on the Allroad 250 are pretty basic.
-They should do fine on smaller, more manageable gravel in the summer, but when it gets rainier in the shoulder seasons they lose a lot of grip.
-You’ll also struggle with steep climbing on looser gravel surfaces, because again, they lack the all-action traction of a better-known tire brand.
+They should do fine on smaller, more manageable gravel in the summer, but they lose a lot of grip when it gets rainier in the shoulder seasons.
+You’ll also struggle with steep climbing on looser gravel surfaces because they lack the all-action traction of a better-known tire brand.

 Aesthetics

 The Nakamura Allroad 250 is only offered in one colourway, so if you don’t like green, you are out of luck.
-We also noticed that some of the welds on the frames are a little bit ugly.
-Really refined looking aluminum welding is an art form – for which you usually have to pay a bit extra.
-We have no reason to doubt the structural soundness of the frame or the overall safety of the bike.
+We also noticed that some of the welds on the frames are slightly ugly.
+Really refined-looking aluminum welding is an art form—for which you usually have to pay a bit extra.
+We have no reason to doubt the frame's structural soundness or the bike's overall safety.

 Cockpit

-In an ideal world, this bike would come with fully integrated cable routing from the stem backwards.
+In an ideal world, this bike would have fully integrated cable routing from the stem backwards.
 Instead, the cables only enter the frame on the down tube.
-We’d also like to see a bigger flare on the handlebars – the stock bar only gives a tiny deviation from the straight bars you’d expect to see on a road bike.
-It feels more like a nod to gravel trends than an actual attempt to make the bike handle better.
+We’d also like to see a bigger flare on the handlebars—the stock bar only gives a tiny deviation from the straight bars you’d expect to see on a road bike.
+It feels more like a nod to gravel trends than an attempt to improve the bike's handle.

 Is the Nakamura Allroad 250 a good bike?

-If you are looking to start exploring the fun world of gravel cycling, the Nakamura Allroad 250 can definitely support you on that adventure.
-For the price its marketed at, it is hard to look past – particularly given the high-quality components it has been spec’d with.
+If you want to start exploring the fun world of gravel cycling, the Nakamura Allroad 250 can support you on that adventure.
+For the price it is marketed at, it is hard to look past, particularly given the high-quality components it has been spec’d with.

 When they tested it, TransitionVelo.com said: “While the tires will undoubtedly need to be changed, there is something good on the agenda at this price level, starting with a Shimano GRX 400 groupset.”

 While the team at gravelpassion.fr said: “Already extremely well placed with the previous generation, Nakamura strikes even harder by transforming a weak point into a strong point (the wheels).
-In addition to the GRX transmission, it is therefore an unbeatable package currently on the market.
-And don’t let the name “Allroad” fool you, this bike is definitely a gravel bike!”
+In addition to the GRX transmission, it is currently an unbeatable package on the market.
+And don’t let the name “Allroad” fool you, this bike is a gravel bike!”

 Going on to summarize it thus: